Radiator Springs: The Town That Inspired Flash McQueen

 Cars Decorative Metal Sign - Flo's V8 Cafe

-The V8 Cafe sign on a metal plaque, with a guaranteed Route 66 spirit.
+The V8 Cafe sign in metal, guaranteed Route 66 spirit.
 Enough to transform a wall into a corner of Radiator Springs.

 Lightning McQueen's Arrival